-The following reducer information is concerned primarily with wormgear reducers.
+The following reducer information is concerned primarily with worm gear reducers.
 If your conveyor is equipped with another type, refer to the manufacturer's recommendations for installation and maintenance sent along at time of shipment.

-ASSEMBLE / DISASSEMBLE MOTOR TO REDUCER - Because many of today's motor keyways are cut with a sidemill cutter, the following assembly instructions should be followed to insure a trouble-free fit between motor and reducer.
+1. ASSEMBLE / DISASSEMBLE MOTOR TO REDUCER - Because many of today's motor keyways are cut with a sidemill cutter, the following assembly instructions should be followed to insure a trouble-free fit between motor and reducer.
 First, place the key into the reducer keyway.
 Second, line up the motor keyseat with the key and push the motor shaft into the reducer bore.
-Third, finish assembly be bolting the motor to the reducer flange.
-This procedure should insure that the key does not slide back in the motor keyseat.
+Third, finish assembly by bolting themotor to the reducer flange.
+This insures that the key does not slide back in the motor keyseat.
 See FIGURE 5.

-2. VENTILATION - During normal operation gear reducers build up heat and pressure that MUST be vented to protect the seals and gears.
+- 2. VENTILATION During normal operation gear reducers build up heat and pressure that MUST be vented to protect the seals and gears.
 If not installed at Titan, a brass vent plug contained in a small plastic bag, will be put in a box or larger bag along with fasteners sent loose for use during field installation.
-Remove the top most drain plug (refer to FIGURE 6) for the position of your reducer) and install the vent plug securely in place.

-3. CLEANING - After approximately two to three weeks of operation the reducer MUST be drained, flushed out, and refilled to the proper level with fresh oil.
-(This is done to remove brass particles caused during the normal wear-in period of the worm gear.)
-Afterwards, the oil should be changed in your reducer every 2500 hours or ever 6 months, which ever occurs first.
+Remove thetop most drain plug (refer to FIGURE 6 for the position of your reducer) and install the vent plug securely in place. - CLEANING After approximately two to three weeks of operation the reducer MUST be drained, flushed out, and refilled to the proper level with fresh oil.
+(This is done to remove brass particles caused during thenormal wear-in period of the worm gear.)
+Afterwards, the oil should be changed in your reducer every 2500 hours or every 6 months, which ever occurs first.